nikolio/adnotium/README.md

 It can be done asynchronously.
 So you do not need to give up privacy, convenience, or money and attention making sure backend servers and subcriptions are up and running! yay! :smiley:

 The great part in this concept, is that you can choose the email client of your choice.
 Setting up your comments this way could make yoube arch & os independent

-It could be offered as a docker image, as well.

-My initial thoughts is to use:

-* keepass for storing the email account username/password and use the KeePassRPC (the keepassrpc js client is heavily coupled with the kee extension, needs some work).
-* curl to downlod the emails containing the comments (filter based on email sender/subject)
-* a tool to sanitize comments with npm and save them to a staging folder as markdown files.

-* npm to include the markdown comments into their relevant articles when building/deploying

-My thoughts of doing this is with hugo & npm & ....

 ---
 ## Site & node app config options